h-yoder/skin-classifier/README.md

 # skin-classifier
 18.065 Project - Skin Disorder Image Classifier

-We are a group of undergraduate students at MIT in Professor Gilbert Strang's 18.065: Matrix Methods in Data Analysis, Signal Processing, and Machine Learning.
+We are a group of undergraduate students at MIT in Professor Gilbert Strang's class, 18.065: Matrix Methods in Data Analysis, Signal Processing, and Machine Learning.

-For our final project, skin-classifier, we are aiming to build a neural net based classifier which can classify malignant versus benign melanoma which may be hard to distinguish or know from an untrained eye.
-Moreover, we seek to demonstrate how the disparity in accessible medical resources may impact classification.
+For our final project, skin-classifier, we are building a neural net classifier which can classify malignant versus benign melanoma-- which, otherwise, may be hard to identify nor distinguish from an untrained eye.
+Moreover, we seek to demonstrate how the disparity in accessible medical resources may impact classification integrity.

 ISIC Data (dermoscopic) can be retreieved from: https://www.isic-archive.com/#!/topWithHeader/onlyHeaderTop/gallery